Suraporn/nba_player_comparison/PROPOSAL.md

 # Description of the data

-The NBA player stats data for the regular season will be retrieved from [The NBA Player Data in Kaggle](https://www.kaggle.com/datasets/drgilermo/nba-players-stats?select=Seasons_Stats.csv).
+The NBA player stats data for the regular season is retrieved from [The NBA Player Data in Kaggle](https://www.kaggle.com/datasets/drgilermo/nba-players-stats?select=Seasons_Stats.csv).
 Also the glossary of each statistics is provided [here](https://www.basketball-reference.com/about/glossary.html).